Aswinnatesh/aswinnatesh.github.io/content/posts/Incredible-India/the-sunday-photowalk.md

     # weight: 1
 ---

-Customised walking tours are now a major attraction in many big cities such as Mumbai, Delhi, Chennai, Varanasi and Bengaluru.
-And, these are no random strolls around the old town but are carefully planned around specific themes, ranging from jewellery to history to street food.
+Customized walking tours are now a major attraction in many big cities such as Mumbai, Delhi, Chennai, Varanasi, and Bengaluru.
+And, these are no random strolls around the old town but are carefully planned around specific themes, ranging from jewelry to history to street food.

-Stroll through the streets with likeminded photographers who exchange notes about their experience of the walk and the shooting process.
+Stroll through the streets with like-minded photographers who exchange notes about their experience of the walk and the shooting process.
 The Chennai Photowalk happens twice every month on Sunday mornings and is conducted by a group leader.
 The route changes as per the theme, which could be anything: history, food, architecture, gardens and so on.

-The Chennai Photowalk Link : https://chennaiphotowalk.wordpress.com/ | Watch this space for walk announcements.
+The Chennai Photowalk Link: https://chennaiphotowalk.wordpress.com/ | Watch this space for walk announcements.
 We typically have one during the 2nd and 4th weekends of every month.

 >And yes !
 Conde'Nast Traveller has mentioned The Chennai Photowalks a must do activity in Chennai among walking tours.